 Kevin Turpin, Head of Research CEE, JLL, commented: “In Europe, it is once again the Central and Eastern European sub-region that has seen the greatest shifts in transparency.
 Poland is the most transparent country in the CEE, followed by the Czech Republic, which maintained its position.
 Romania is particularly interesting, as it has shown a particularly strong improvement, with EU legislation being more firmly enforced as well as evidence of the country’s ongoing efforts to fight corruption and increase the efficiency of the judicial system.
 Hungary, the third market in Central and Eastern Europe in terms of transparency, also enhanced its position in the global ranking.
 Slovakia, Croatia and Serbia have also improved.”

-The 2014 results confirm the relationship between investment and transparency.
+The cross-border catalyst The 2014 results confirm the relationship between investment and transparency.
 Cross-border activity is a key driver of improvement in market transparency.
 Rising levels of transparency are associated with higher levels of direct foreign real estate investment, a powerful incentive for encouraging the free flow of information as well as the fair and consistent application of local property laws.

 Jeremy Kelly, Director, JLL Global Research, said: “The top improvers in each cycle generally correlate with a surge in foreign direct investment, as investors push through transparency reforms and because governments quickly realize that poor transparency will deter continued inward investment.
 Kenya is a great example.
 It saw a spike in FDI projects in the last year, and not coincidentally, made the greatest leap in real estate industry transparency this year.”